 - A new census roster is generated at this point - please remember to print, sign, and turn in when you receive this notice!

-- Honors Contract Request Form Fall 2017 - please have students submit to the Honors Office by the stated deadline
+- Honors Contract Request Form Spring 2018 - please have students submit to the Honors Office by the stated deadline

 - Best Practices for Honors Contract Instruction